 Survey effort for thickly vegetated sites (see Fig 5 and 6): The time to survey each plot should be doubled to 0.50 person hours per plot in instances where the vegetation is very thick and it is difficult to see the ground.

-Data: The start time, end time, weather conditions, and habitat features will be noted.
+Data: It is highly recommended to record tracks during surveys.
+GPS unit or app can be used to save an independent set of tracks for each survey.
+Please see the data forms for track naming convention.
+Please see the data forms for track file naming convention.
+The start time, end time, weather conditions, and habitat features will be noted.
 Survey field forms can be found in Attachment B and at northeastturtles.org.

 Option 2: Feature Survey